aLyapricon/splattim-website/hosting/static/src/_i18n/en/privacy.md

 ## 1. Subject of this data privacy statement

-This data privacy statement applies to the SPLAT TIM website and the SPLAT TIM Action for Google Assistant.
+This data privacy statement applies to all services of SPLAT TIM, which are the SPLAT TIM website, the SPLAT TIM Action for Google Assistant und the SPLAT TIM Skill for Amazon Alexa.
 The privacy statement regulates how I handle your personal data.

 ## 2. Gathering and using data and transmitting it to third parties

 ### a.
-Data gathered with the use of the SPLAT TIM Action for Google Assistant
+Data gathered with the use of the SPLAT TIM

-- The data gathered includes the input you provide to the Google Assistant,
+- The data gathered includes the input you provide to the Google Assistant and Amazon Alexa,
-- You access the SPLAT TIM Action for Google including by speech input, text input or tapping on user interface elements display in the Google Assistant.
+- You access the SPLAT TIM Action and Skill including by speech input, text input or tapping on user interface elements displayed in either the Google Assistant, the Amazon Alexa app or on smart devices.
-- Furthermore, any anonymised tracking data on user behaviour may be gathered by means of Google Assitant, Actions on Google, Dialogflow, Firebase or Amazon Web Services (see below)
+- Furthermore, any anonymised tracking data on user behaviour may be gathered by means of Google Assitant, Actions on Google, Dialogflow, Firebase, Amazon Alexa or Amazon Web Services (see below)

 ### b.
 Scope of the processing and use of personal data.